Homes for votes scandal: Implementation of the policy

-Eight wards were selected as 'key'.
-Secret documents showed that these were chosen for being the most marginal in the local election of 1986.
-Three: Bayswater, Maida Vale and Millbank had been narrowly won by Labour.
+Eight wards became 'key wards', selected for having been the most marginal in the local election of 1986.
+Bayswater, Little Venice and Millbank had been narrowly won by Labour.
 St. James's, Victoria and Cavendish narrowly returned Conservatives.
 West End returned one non-Tory, an Independent.
 Hamilton Terrace saw its Conservative councillors electorally squeezed by the SDP.

-In these wards much of Westminster's council housing was slowly renovated and advertised for open-market sale, rather than re-letting when each unit became vacant.
-Much of this designated housing lay vacant for months or even years before sale.
-To prevent its occupation by squatters or drug dealers, these flats were fitted with security doors (installed and serviced by a major contractor at £50 per week per door).
+In the key wards the aim was to sell 250 council homes a year at discounted prices, rather than re-letting them when they became vacant.
+It was hoped that these designated sales would give the Conservatives an electoral advantage in the next local elections, as owner-occupiers were considered more likely to vote Conservative than tenants.

 A second semi-secretive strategy was the removal of homeless voters and others who lived in hostels and were perceived as less likely to vote Conservative, such as students and nurses, from Westminster.
 While this initially proved successful, other councils in London and the Home Counties soon became aware of homeless individuals and families from Westminster, many with complex mental health and addiction problems, making an unusual proportion of calls on services in their area.
 In public, the Council claimed areas and the whole borough was subject to 'stress factors' in the economy leading to a fall in population, locally and overall in the City of Westminster.

 Based on the unfair political considerations, these eight wards took priority in high-visibility services for four years before the 1990 whole-council elections: from street cleaning, pavement repair to planting and environmental improvements.

 As Westminster City Council found it more difficult to move homeless people outside Westminster so a revised scheme of the programme strongly favoured the rehousing of the homeless into any of the politically safe wards.
 In 1989 over 100 homeless families were removed from hostels in marginal wards and placed in the Hermes and Chantry Point tower blocks in the safe Labour ward of Harrow Road.
-These blocks were "riddled" with asbestos, and should have either been cleaned up or demolished a decade before, but had somehow remained in place due to funding disputes between the Council and the former Greater London Council.
+These blocks were "riddled" with asbestos, and should have either been cleaned up or demolished a decade before, but had somehow remained in place due to funding disputes between the council and the former Greater London Council.
 The heating and sanitation systems in many of the flats had been destroyed by the council to deter their use as drug dens and others had pigeons making nests out of exposed asbestos-containing fibres.
 Despite a range of preventative measures some had been taken over by heroin users.